 If your child has a severe problem with the alignment of their bite, it’s ideal to start treatment right away and not wait until they lose all their baby teeth.
 The team at My Orthodontist specializes in a two-phase orthodontic treatment that intercepts problems before they develop and helps your child's teeth grow in correctly.
-Call one of the offices in Deptford Township, Lawrenceville, Medford, Bayonne, West New York, East Orange, Cherry Hill, Paterson, New Jersey, and Langhorne, Pennsylvania.
+Call one of the offices in Deptford Township, Lawrenceville, Medford, Bayonne, West New York, West Orange, Cherry Hill, Paterson, New Jersey, and Langhorne, Pennsylvania.
 Or you can use the online scheduler to book an appointment today.

 Two-phase orthodontic treatment is a specialized set of treatments for children with bite issues that combines teeth straightening with bite and jaw alignment corrections.
 Treatment may involve the use of braces and other orthodontic appliances.